alinnman/celestial-navigation/README.md

     (N 41°,51.3′;W 87°,38.6′)

-There is also another similar test script in the [starfixdata.tunis.moon.py](starfixdata.tunis.moon.py) sample where the Moon is used.
-Horizontal parallax is applied to the Moon using the *HP* field from the Nautical Almanac.
+There is also another similar test script in the [starfixdata.tunis.moon.py](starfixdata.tunis.moon.py) sample where the Moon is used. **Horizontal parallax** is applied to the Moon using the *HP* field from the Nautical Almanac.
+The Moon is typically the only celestial object where horizontal parallax needs to be considered.
+For other planets and the Sun the correction will almost always be obscured by sextant reading errors.

 ## 4. Dead Reckoning<a name="dead-reckoning"></a>